Mochtar Lubis

-One of the greatest literary figures Indonesia has ever produced.
-His novels have been translated in many languages.
-Senja di Jakarta, originally published as Twilight in Jakarta in the UK (Hutchinson & Co.
-1963) is considered the first-ever Indonesian novel translated into English.
-Jalan Tak Ada Ujung, won a national literary award in 1952 and was translated into English as A Road with No End in 1968 by A.H.
+Born in Padang, West Sumatra, he was a towering figure in Indonesian literature and journalism.
+His literary works have been translated into numerous languages, reflecting their global resonance.
+Notably, Senja di Jakarta, originally published in the UK as Twilight in Jakarta in 1963, holds the distinction of being the first Indonesian novel translated into English.
+Another significant work, Jalan Tak Ada Ujung, earned a national literary award in 1952 and was translated into English as A Road with No End in 1968 by A.H.
 Johns.

 Book(s)